 Automatic log-off.
 This automatically terminates sessions after a set time or period of inactivity.
 Shorter sessions can help you protect health data because perpetrators will have less time to tamper with it.

 Intrusion detection.
-Adaptive authentication and intrusion detection tools can detect suspicious activity and temporarily ban user accounts to prevent data breaches.
+Adaptive authentication and intrusion detection tools can detect suspicious activity and temporarily ban user accounts to prevent data breaches in healthcare.